matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

 ## Dependencies

-This MSC builds on MSC_DAG_MUTE, MSC_EXPIRY and MSC3784 (which at the time of writing have not yet been accepted into the spec).
+This MSC builds on MSC3909, MSC3908 and MSC3784 (which at the time of writing have not yet been accepted into the spec).

 It does not require any of these MSCs to be implemented but it works best when implemented together with the rest of these MSCs.

-MSC_DAG_MUTE to heavily improve upon mutes, MSC_EXPIRY to make temporary mutes an option and MSC3784 to help enable building better user experiences interacting with policy lists.
+MSC3909 to heavily improve upon mutes, MSC3908 to make temporary mutes an option and MSC3784 to help enable building better user experiences interacting with policy lists.